ProductBuilders/productbuilders/docs/contribute.md

 ## Markdown Formatting

-This book uses VitePress, which supports standard Markdown plus some extensions:
+This guide uses VitePress, which supports standard Markdown plus some extensions:

 ```md
 # Heading 1